maveric1977/yasharmoradi/content/posts/how-i-stopped-burning-out-twice-took-back-control-of-my-life.md

 🚀 **Agile for Life Bootcamp: High-Performers & Dads Edition**
 A **high-impact system** to help you execute better, work smarter, and finally achieve balance.

-If you’re ready to stop spinning your wheels and start running life like a high-performance startup, **check it out here:** [https://agile4life.yasharmoradi.com]
+If you’re ready to stop spinning your wheels and start running life like a high-performance startup, **[check it out here](https://agile4life.yasharmoradi.com)**.

 Let’s make this happen. 🔥